coreboot/deguard/README.md

 Run './RUNME.sh' to generate an ME image that bypasses BootGuard on the OptiPlex 3050.

+Please note that the HAP bit **must** be enabled in your flash descriptor for a deguard generated ME image to function currently.

 ## What hardware is vulnerable?

 Any machine running Intel ME v11.x.x.x.
 This includes Skylake, Kaby Lake, and some Coffee Lake PCHs.